The Natural Product Miranda Kerr Uses on Stretch Marks

 MORE: WTF Is an Essence and Should You Be Using One?

-Here’s what Kerr’s routine was with the body oil: “If you use it religiously morning and night, it really helps prevent stretch marks.
+Kerr described how she used the body oil, saying, “If you use it religiously morning and night, it really helps prevent stretch marks.
 It also helps minimize the appearance of stretch marks you may already have.”

 The best part is that applying oil to your skin at night doesn’t even sound like a chore, but kind of a decadent ritual you can add to your skin care routine.
-Whether you’re pregnant or just looking to ease the dryness or pain of stretch marks elsewhere on your body, Kerr’s trick sounds like one we’ll be trying at some point.
-And just in case you’re not in the market for the $58 bottle Kerr’s hawking, check out some of our favorite affordable body oils, below.
+Whether you’re pregnant or just looking to ease the dryness or pain of stretch marks elsewhere on your body, Kerr’s trick sounds like one worth trying.
+And if you’re not in the market for the $58 bottle Kerr’s hawking, check out the slideshow featuring some of our favorite affordable body oils.